mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 ## Discussion

 It's only logical and in the nature of competitions that somebody has to finish last.
-From my previous analysis I knew this would happen, but being both the age and skill outlier is a bit of a party pooper.
-On the positive side: Signing up for a competition helped me shuffle some time free to practice, I learned how a competition works, saw 1,3 and 7 from the World's 2019 final and got to judge others.
+From my previous analysis I knew this would be a risk, but being both the age and skill outlier is still a bit of a party pooper.
+On the positive side: Signing up for a competition helped me shuffle some time free to practice, I learned how a competition works, saw no. 1,3 and 7 from the World's 2019 final in action and got to judge other cubers.
 The statistical analyses in this post show that, by rectifying the sampling frame to a more comparable group, results are not so bad at all. 😃

 #### Technical note

 I cube with a stickerless YuXin Little Magic using CFOP (F2L+4LL accelerated with additional PLL algos).
 My 3x3x3 PBs at home are 46.19 (single) and 58.10 (Ao5) with scrambles generated by [cstimer](cstimer.net).
-This illustrates that a competition in terms of pressure is something else than cubing relaxed at home.
+This illustrates that a competition, in terms of pressure, is something else than cubing relaxed at home.
 In one of the attempts I failed the T-perm twice - despite having made a [regular expression exercise](https://mt5013-ht19.github.io/HW/HW4.html) for it as part of the course...

 <center>
 <img src="{{ site.baseurl }}/figure/source/2020-01-22-wcascrape/toolset_small.jpg" width="550">